24

 d'Yquem was unctuous on nose and palate with incredible sweetness and acidity, eminent structure and breathtaking length.
 Layers and layers of deeply concentrated pear and apricot flavors.
 Incredible stuff!
 98-100p.

-Climens offered fantastic botrytis flavours (orange peel, acacia honey, pear and pineapple), ranging from delicate ones to concentrated ones, fabulous sweetness and acidity, richness and breathtaking purity and sophisticated touch.
+Climens offered fantastic botrytis flavors (orange peel, acacia honey, pear, and pineapple), ranging from delicate to concentrated ones, fabulous sweetness and acidity, richness and breathtaking purity, and sophisticated touch.
 Incredible stuff as well.
 97-98p.
 Tasted on two different occasions from many different barrels and blends.

-Raymond Lafon made an astonishing wine in 2009 – very spectacular on the nose and palate with great range of botrytised flavours like pineapple, pear, apricot and acacia flower, exquisite sweetness and acidity.
-Extremely long on the palate with exquisite honeyed aftertaste.
+Raymond Lafon made an astonishing wine in 2009 – spectacular on the nose and palate with a great range of botrytised flavors like pineapple, pear, apricot, acacia flower, exquisite sweetness, and acidity.
+Extremely long on the palate with an exquisite honeyed aftertaste.
 Fabulous stuff.
 96-98p.

 L'Extravagant de Doisy Daëne contained 220 g residual sugar.
 50% Semillon and 50% Sauvignon Blanc.
-Extremely concentrated flavours, acidity and length.
+Extremely concentrated flavors, acidity, and length.
 Big, towering wine which hits hard.
 96-97p.

-De Fargues was very close to Raymond Lafon with same great intensity of beautifully botrytised flavours, wonderful balance and sophisticated touch.
+De Fargues was very close in quality to Raymond Lafon with the same great intensity of beautifully botrytised flavors, wonderful balance, and sophisticated touch.
 96p.

-Nairac offereda big range of botrytised flavours with grapefruit, pineapple and pear.
-Distinguished and long on the palate with graceful aftertaste.
+Nairac offered many botrytised flavors with grapefruit, pineapple, and pear.
+Distinguished and long on the palate with a graceful aftertaste.
 Very precise and thoughtful winemaking.
 Exquisite effort.
 95p.

-De Malle came up with a wonderfully crafted wine with very flowery (acacia and heather) nose, offering wide range of orange peel and pineapple.
+De Malle created a wonderfully crafted wine with a very flowery (acacia and heather) nose, offering a wide range of orange peel and pineapple.
 Powerful and intense on the palate, long honeyed aftertaste.
 Great style and great winemaking.
 94-95p.
-La Tour Blanche followed in same track as de Malle.
+La Tour Blanche followed on the same track as de Malle.
 Sheer class!
 94-95p.

-Suduiraut showed big backbone, big concentration, splendid acidity and corresponding fruit with flavours of mango and apricot.
+Suduiraut showed a big backbone, big concentration, splendid acidity, and corresponding fruit with flavors of mango and apricot.
 Extremely well-made wine.
 94p.

 Rabaud Promis made almost as impressive wine as Sigalas Rabaud.
 Splendid stuff.
 92-93p.

-Doisy Daëne, Doisy Vedrines and Filhot were quite intense on the nose with botrytised aromas of grapefruit, peach and pear, showed splendid depth, balance and length.
+Doisy Daëne, Doisy Vedrines, and Filhot were intense on the nose with botrytised grapefruit, peach, and pear aromas, which showed splendid depth, balance, and length.
 92p.
 Les Justices was as impressive.
-Very tasty stuff.
+Delicious stuff.
 92p.

-Caillou showed pretty nice bunch of botrytised flavours like lemon-grass, grapefruit, pine-apple and orange peel.
-Powerful, long and hoyened aftertaste, splendid acidity and long honeyed finish.
+Caillou showed many botrytised flavors like lemon grass, grapefruit, pineapple, and orange peel.
+Powerful, long, and hoyened aftertaste, splendid acidity, and long honeyed finish.
 Terrific effort.
 91-92p.

-Bastor Lamontagne, Romer du Hayot and Suau followed closely after with as pretty offering as Caillou, but less intense and long.
+Bastor Lamontagne, Romer du Hayot, and Suau followed closely after with as pretty an offering as Caillou but less intense and long.
 91p.

 Lafaurie Peyraguey was somewhat closed and showed only some moments of its fine quality.
 I hope it will improve when in bottle.
 90-91p.
-Rayne Vigneau showed elegant touch with fine flavours, acidity and smooth aftertaste.
+Rayne Vigneau showed elegant touch with fine flavors, acidity, and smooth aftertaste.
 90-91p.

-D'Arche, Broustet, Coutet and Lamothe gave very fine performance with pretty fine intensity of flavours, fine interplay between acidity and fruit.
+D'Arche, Broustet, Coutet, and Lamothe gave a very fine performance with the intensity of flavors and the interplay between acidity and fruit.
 Well-made wines.
 90p.

-Lamothe Guignard showed pretty much as tastefully as aforementioned quartet.
+Lamothe Guignard showed pretty much as tastefully as the quartet above.
 89p.

 PÉSSAC-LÉOGNAN